 In 1948, Oregonians approved a bond to finance rehabilitation of the Tillamook Burn.
 ODF carried out an unprecedented massive rehabilitation project from 1948-1973.
 Tree-planting crews planted 72 million Douglas-fir seedlings and 36 tons of Douglas-fir seeds were spread through aerial seeding, pioneering the first use of helicopters in aerial seeding.
+The counties played a significant role in helping the reforestation effort succeed.
+Over time, as the forest grew and active management began, the counties plaid back the bonds that were issued to help restore these lands.
 In June 1973, Governor McCall dedicated the former Tillamook Burn as the new TSF.
 The forest includes 255,000 acres from the Tillamook Burn and other unburned forest lands (ODF 1993b).